 Spring in New Orleans

 The New Orleans Pelicans are at the end of their season in the spring, and this could start being a tense time now that New Orleans has had time to build up their talent through the draft and trades.
-The Pelicans, formally known as the Hornets until 2013, play at New Orleans arena in the downtown area adjacent to the Superdome.
+The Pelicans, formally known as the Hornets until 2013, play at Smoothie King Center in the downtown area adjacent to the Superdome.

 Summer in New Orleans

 Summer is the best time to catch that big concert tour, and New Orleans is known for its live music.
-Whether it’s an impromptu brass band on Bourbon St. or a big-time artist at the New Orleans Arena, there’s a lot of music for any type of fan.
+Whether it’s an impromptu brass band on Bourbon St. or a big-time artist at the Smoothie King Center, there’s a lot of music for any type of fan.
 Check out what’s happening at the House of Blues or The Civic Theatre to see who’s in town!
 The New Orleans Zephyrs, AAA affiliate of the Miami Marlins, are also playing in the summer and Zephyr Field is only a short trip from downtown and the French Quarter.

 Civic Theatre Address: 510 O'keefe Ave, New Orleans, Louisiana, 70113

 Top concert venue.